Skip to main content

 How Does Coercion Impact Physiological Systems?

-A that exceeds the 30% incentive threshold can be modeled as a source of chronic, low-grade psychosocial stress.
+A wellness program that exceeds the 30% incentive threshold can be modeled as a source of chronic, low-grade psychosocial stress.
 The pressure to meet certain biometric targets or disclose personal health data under the threat of a significant financial penalty can lead to a state of hypervigilance and anxiety.

 This state is mediated by the release of catecholamines like epinephrine and norepinephrine, which prepare the body for a “fight-or-flight” response.
 While this is adaptive in the short term, sustained activation contributes to increased blood pressure and cardiac strain.